 - Free is not better.
 There are good free themes out there [the WP theme library has a lot, but of course most of those looks like blogs], but when I worked with a big brand who relied on a free theme, I spent more time fixing hacks on an abandoned template that didn’t keep up with WP upgrades.
 Talk about a pain!

 - Does the theme have everything you want out of the box?
 That is, if you want social media icons at the top, it may not be simple to make this happen, and may require extensive hacking, depending on how the theme was built.
 Get as close to all of the features you’d like off the bat.

 - Don't buy a theme anticipating you'll one day use all of the extra stuff it comes with; this just bloats the theme and slows you down.

-- Don’t rely on your theme for functional things; that’s what plugins are for.
-Use themes just for design, and keep other options like calendars, etc. to plugins.
+- Don't rely on your theme for functional things; that's what plugins are for.
+Use themes only for design, and keep other options like calendars, etc. to plugins.

 - Special control panels can be a pain.
 Many developers offer these “easy” panels to ease customization, but this sometimes buries or obscures code.
 Likewise, if it depends on certain plugins, you'll always be married to it, even if it's a layout designer that should make things better.
 Like much software, ease of use and compatibility is paramount, and this may complicate the upkeep of your site rather than ease it.

-- SEO: Don’t rely on the theme being called “SEO friendly” as being enough.
-Good search engine optimization requires each page or post being optimized.
+- SEO: Don’t rely on the theme calling itself “SEO friendly” as being enough.
+Good search engine optimization requires each page or post being optimized, by you.